askui/askui-dev-docs/docs/versioned_docs/version-0.17.0/general/03-Element Selection/custom-elements.md

 # Custom Elements

-**Custom Element Detection** is a feature in AskUI that enables you to create custom element-descriptions for elements on the screen, instead of relying on the standard element-descriptions provided such as **Button**, **Textfield**, etc.

-With this feature, you can define a custom element-description based on how the element is displayed on the screen.
-This can be particularly useful in situations where standard element-descriptions are unreliable due to the non-standard properties of the element.
+With **Custom Element Detection** feature, you can define a custom element-description based on how the element is displayed on the screen.
+This can be particularly useful in situations where standard element-descriptions are unreliable due to the non-standard properties of the element:

+* Two elements only differ stably in color
+* Unknown icons or logos
+* Very low contrast where detection fails

-This page will explain step-by-step how to create a **Custom Element Detection** and also how to structure your workflow, so they remain maintainable.
+This page will explain step-by-step how to create a **Custom Element Detection** and also how to structure your workflows, so they remain maintainable.

 ## Understanding the `customElement()` in AskUI
 `customElement()` is an element to look for on the screen that is defined by the user with a given screenshot of that element.
 The following code shows the usage of a `customElement()` by clicking a custom element that looks like the element in the file `logo.png`.